Skip navigation

 Modules

 What you will study YEAR 1 (FOUNDATION YEAR) The Foundation Year is an integrated year where you will study core modules with a broad range of students from across the Faculty of Social and Life Sciences, giving you access to different perspectives and networking opportunities.
 The modules will equip you with key skills needed for Higher Education and beyond.
 They will give you the chance to explore your subject area and available careers, allowing you to adapt your reading and assessments to be relevant to your degree pathway.
-Alongside teaching from the broader faculty staff, you will be able to meet with staff and other students from your main degree pathway and get involved with events and opportunities that they are running.
-Study Skills for Success (core) Resilience in Higher Education and Beyond (Core) A Day in the Life (core) Life and Work in the Welsh Context (core) The suite of optional modules are designed to enhance your skills base in relation to your career development.
-Your personal tutor from your degree will meet with you to help you decide which one of the available optional modules would be most suitable for you.
-The optional modules are: Welsh for First Time Learners Professional Communication in the Workplace Maths and Experimental Design There are a variety of assessments across the foundation year – presentations, portfolios, electronic scrapbooking, and learning logs are just some.
-YEAR 2 (LEVEL 4) Over the course of this year you will develop study and research methods skills that are key to the degree programme, whilst also learning and developing your understanding of key psychological theories and concepts.
-MODULES Fundamental Psychology Introduction to Research Design Essential Psychology Introduction to Data Analysis: Introduction to Data Analysis Study Skills for Psychology Scientific Writing and Communication YEAR 3 (LEVEL 5) In your third year, you will continue to develop your research method skills and apply them in different areas of Psychology.
-During this year you will complete some core modules that will build on the knowledge gained in the first year.
-MODULES Developmental Psychology Advanced Research Design Biological Psychology Cognitive Psychology Intermediate Research Methods Individual Differences YEAR 4 (LEVEL 6) In your final year, you will design your own research project with supervision from the Academic team.
+Alongside teaching from the broader faculty staff, you will be able to meet with staff and other students from your main degree pathway and get involved with events and opportunities that they are running. • Study Skills for Success (Core) • Resilience in Higher Education and Beyond (Core) • A Day in the Life (Core) • Life and Work in the Welsh Context (Core) • Welsh for First Time Learners (Optional) • Numeracy (option) • Professional Communication in the Workplace (Optional) • Maths and Experimental Design (Optional) YEAR 2 (LEVEL 4) In year 2, you will develop study and research methods skills that are key to the Psychology degree, whilst also learning and developing your understanding of key psychological theories and concepts.
+MODULES • Concepts and Debates in Psychology • Study Skills • Research Methods 1 • Biological Development • Social Development • Research Methods 2: YEAR 3 (LEVEL 5) In year 3, you will continue to develop your research method skills and apply them in different areas of Psychology.
+During this year, you will complete some core modules that will build on the knowledge gained in the first year.
+MODULES • Cognitive and Behavioural Neuroscience • Memory and Language • Research Methods 3 • Personality and Individual Differences • Social Behaviour and Interaction • The Self YEAR 4 (LEVEL 6) In your final year, you will design your own research project with supervision from the Academic team.
 This year will see you complete the final core module, Social Psychology, and also allow you to choose optional modules to study based on your own preferences and interests.
-MODULES Research Project (core) Social Psychology (core) Clinical Psychology (optional) Negotiated Learning (optional) Forensic Psychology (optional) Counselling Psychology (optional) Work-Based Learning (optional) Cyberpsychology (optional) Health Psychology (optional) The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
+MODULES • Research Methods 4 • Research Project You will take three optional modules: • Forensic Psychology • Clinical and Health Psychology • Cyberpsychology • Counselling Psychology • Neuropsychology • Developmental Disorders • Negotiated Learning • Work-Based Learning The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 Assessment method